What is Data Classification?

 Data classification is the process of organizing data into categories based on its sensitivity, value, and regulatory requirements so that appropriate security controls can be applied.
 Rather than applying the same level of protection to all data — which is either too costly or insufficient — classification enables organizations to allocate security resources proportionally to the risk associated with each data category.

-Why data classification matters
+Why does data classification matter?

 Data classification is foundational to an effective security program for several reasons: